davekilian/davekilian.github.com/_posts/2012-07-15-multiplayer-i.markdown

 ## Terminology

 Network programmers worry about time a lot.
-Each client and the server has a separate timeline of the game's events.
+Each client has a separate timeline of the game's events, as does the server.
 As we'll see later, these timelines can sometimes diverge.
 To avoid ambiguity, these posts will use the following terms to mean specific things:

 * A **simulation** is a series of **events** that occur over time.
 Time here doesn't necessarily correspond to the real world: for example, we could choose to run the simulation at half speed.
-Then 1 second of simultation time would elapse every 2 seconds of real-world time.
+Then 1 second of simultation time would elapse for every 2 seconds of real-world time.

 * **Virtual time** (or **v-time**) will always refer to the timeline of a simulation.
 1 second of v-time elapsed in our previous example.